EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 ![Person Notebook](./../images/PersonNotebookVI.png)

 Then click the Run all button to execute the cell.
-It will take some time to connect, to start the session and to exectue the notebook.
+It will take some time to connect, to start the session and to execute the notebook.

 Once the execution is completed, Commit your changes.

 ![Person Notebook](./../images/PersonNotebookVII.png)

-Lets create another cell by pressing the + Code button and lets read the person's data into a dataframe and to display it.
+Let's create another cell by pressing the + Code button and let's read the person's data into a dataframe and to display it.
 Press the run cell button on the left of the cell.
-Lets execute every new cell you create during the rest of this tutorial.
+Let's execute every new cell you create during the rest of this tutorial.

 ```python
 %%pyspark